niflylab/TACI_CalciumImagingPlugin/README.md

 3) The files from the original folder are copied and are saved into a new folder labeled with the file name and _gray_stacks one directory above (outside of the input folder) such that the original folder is never changed.
 For the example in Practice > CalciumImaging1 > Neuron0to2:
 	- The folder Neuron0to2 should be chosen from the menu without being entered.
 	- If there is a params.csv file, the parameters are automatically read.
-(Practice > CalciumImaging2 > Neuron3to5 example).
+(Practice > CalciumImaging2 > Neuron3to5 example) and is shown as an example in [Params File](#params-file).
 	- If there are no params.csv file, the phase, t-position, z-position, channel, and whether images are already gray must be indicated.
 		- If there is no phase or channel enter **Na**.
 There must be a numeric input for t-position and z-position.
 		- If the **Are Images grey?** box is unchecked parameter a grayscale function is performed on the copies.